sanette/rename_by_content/README.md

 directory.
 The original files are not affected (apart from being read, of course).

+* `files` can be the path of a single file, or a shell syntax of the form `dir/*` if you want to treat all files in the `dir` directory.

 * The directory `OCRDIR` contains all the texts extracted from the given `files`.
 If you run RBC a second time with the same `OCRDIR`, it will use the previously generated text, and hence run much